magento/devdocs/README.md

-# What's this fork about

-**Do not refer to <https://dshevtsov.github.io/devdocs/> as to official documentation.**

-For official documentation, refer to <https://devdocs.magento.com/>.

-This project is a personal effort to help the Community with missing docs.
+# Archived DevDocs

-This fork deploys archived Magento documentation for the following versions:
+This branch contains the archived Magento documentation for the following versions:

 - 1.8 CE, 1.13 EE
 - 1.9 CE, 1.14 EE